PBCAR/PThelper_Archive/README.md

 iii) Option 3 replaces outliers with a value 1 unit above the next highest non-outlying value to maintain order.

 *NOTE:* The unit in Option 3 is user-defined via the `delta` argument.
-Due to the small nature of elasticity values, a value of 0.001 is recommended.
+Due to the small nature of alpha values, a value of 0.001 is recommended.

 #### b) Transformation of Purchase Task Variables (Optional):